nicode-io/The_Starting_Point/README.md

 - CRUD with MongoDB nosql-database and Mongoose ODM
 - Work with nested objects and refs with MongoDB & Mongoose
 - Save data on user's computer using cookies and sessions
+- Discover how sessions can hide sensitive informations and work in link with database
+- Explore more deeply the web browser developer tools
+- Use sessions to hide/show content, menus, buttons, ... to the user
 - (...)

 ---